August 9, 2021

 Scientists have found that when this is activated, your brain releases endorphins equating up to almost 40 painkillers preparing you to deal with some level of pain, and your blood pressure drops just in case you bleed.

-Trauma is complicated, and its effects are complex.
+Trauma symptoms are complicated, and their effects are complex.

 Suffering through a traumatic event makes people hypersensitive to perceived danger meaning the danger could be there, and even if it isn’t present, it feels like it is.